hhovhann/rss-tracker-service/README.md

 ```

 ## Software Setup and Run:  Docker containers
-- Create  .env file from the root project with the varibles
+- Create .env file from the root project with
   ```
     POSTGRES_DB=rss-tracker-dev-db
     POSTGRES_USER=api-user